Audi A5 Avant review

 Like some other recent models in Audi’s refreshed range, new engine technologies like MHEV Plus are designed to eke out better fuel economy without the need of a full or plug-in hybrid.
 That said, Audi says it will offer PHEV versions of the A5 later in 2025.

-For our full, expert verdict on the Audi A5 Avant, keep reading – does its undeniable prestige and quality make up for some of its shortcomings?
+For our full, expert verdict on the Audi A5 Avant, as well as to learn what it’s like to live with over an extended period, keep reading.
+Does its undeniable prestige and quality make up for some of its practicality shortcomings?
 If you’d like to learn more about how we reached our decision on the car, check out our how we test cars explainer page.